vijay8i/this-and-that/01-build-systems/notes/cmake-meson-and-ninja.md

 env.set('CC_FOR_BUILD', '/opt/local/bin/clang++')
 ```

-Disappointingly that did not work.
+Disappointingly that did not work because `executable()` doesn't
+pick up the environment nor does it accept it as an argument.

 ```shell
 C++ compiler for the host machine: c++ (clang 15.0.0 "Apple clang version 15.0.0 (clang-1500.1.0.2.5)")